Linear-Delay Enumeration for Minimal Steiner Problems: Enumerating minimal Steiner trees via branching

-\begin{proof} We prove the lemma by giving an algorithm to construct a consistent function $\theta$.
+Without loss of generality, we assume that each node in $T$ has at most two leaves as its children.
+We prove the lemma by giving an algorithm to construct a consistent function $\theta$.
 The algorithm traverses $T$ in a depth-first manner.
 When we reach a leaf $\ell$ in $T$, we define $\theta(x) = \ell$, where $x$ is the nearest ancestor of $\ell$ such that $\theta(x)$ has not been defined so far.
 If there is no such node $x$, we do nothing at $\ell$.
 Now, we claim that this function $\theta$ is consistent.
-It is easy to see that for every internal node $x$, if $\theta(x)$ is defined, then $\theta(x)$ is a descendant of $x$.
+It is easy to see that for every internal node $x$, $\theta(x)$ is a descendant of $x$ if $\theta(x)$ is defined.
 Thus, we prove that $\theta(x)$ is well-defined for every internal node $x$ in $T$.
 Suppose for contradiction that there is an internal node $x$ such that $\theta(x)$ is not defined in the above algorithm.
 Assume that $x$ is a deepest node satisfying this condition.
 Let $y$ be an arbitrary child of $x$ and let $T_y$ be the subtree of $T$ rooted at $y$.
 Since $\theta(y)$ is defined and the number of internal nodes is strictly smaller than that of leaves in $T_y$, there is a leaf node $\ell$ that is not assigned to every internal node in $T_y$.
-By the construction of $\theta$, $\theta(x) = \ell$, contradicting to the assumption. \end{proof}
+By the construction of $\theta$, $\theta(x) = \ell$, contradicting to the assumption.

-Let $\theta$ be a consistent function from $I$ to $L$ defined in \Cref{lem:consistent}.
-Since our algorithm traverses $\mathcal T_i$ in a depth-first manner, we can construct $\theta$ during the execution of the algorithm.
-Let $h$ be the height of $\mathcal T_i$.
-For each $1 \le i \le h$, we denote by $A[i]$ the $i$-th entry of $A$.
-Note that each entry of $A$ can contain at most one solution, and some entries may be empty.
-By the assumption that $A$ contains at least $n/2$ solutions when the root of $\mathcal T_i$ is discovered, we assume that $A[i]$ contains a solution for every even $1 \le i \le h$ at this point by moving some entries.
-We call these solutions \emph{initial solutions} for $\mathcal T_i$.
-During the traversal in $\mathcal T_i$, we output a solution on a node $X$ according to the following rules: